The fangs of a nose-horned viper can be as long as half an inch!

 If someone does get a bite from a nose-horned viper it’s important to keep the individual calm and still.
 Call for emergency medical services right away.
 Help the person to remove jewelry or watches that may become an issue if swelling occurs.
-As an example, if the person was bitten in the arm, take off the person’s wristwatch.
 Keep the bite area lower than the level of the person’s heart.
 Stop all unnecessary movements until medical personnel arrives.
 Avoid putting ice on the bite area and don’t try to cut into it in an effort to remove the venom.

 Fortunately, there have been very few deaths as a result of the bite of a nose-horned viper.
 But the risk of death goes up if the person does not seek treatment for this viper’s bite right away.